 The surgeon connects the donor heart to the major blood vessels and hooks the heart up to wires that temporarily control the heartbeat.
 The procedure takes several hours.

-To prevent the body from rejecting the donor heart, your surgeon will give you powerful drugs (immunosuppressants) immediately after surgery, and you must continue to take them.
+To prevent the body from rejecting the donor heart, your surgeon will give you powerful drugs (immunosuppressants) right after surgery.
+You must continue to take them.

 After a heart transplant, the recovery process is similar to the process after other heart surgeries.

 You will spend about 1 to 2 weeks in the hospital after surgery.
-You may have to stay longer depending on your health and if you have complications from surgery.
+You may have to stay longer.
+How long you'll stay depends on your health and if you have complications from surgery.
 While in the hospital, you will start a cardiac rehabilitation program.
 And your doctors will check on your heart to make sure your body isn't rejecting it.

 A cardiac rehab program can help you recover from your surgery and be active again.